 by Matt Slick

 What kind of a Christian are you?
 Are you one on the outside but not on the inside?
 Are you a social Christian?
 Do you claim the name but not the heart of Christianity?
 Are you a person who knows he or she is saved because of the work of Christ on the cross and you trust in Him alone?
-Or do you think that your sincerity and good works, in cooperation with God's grace, will get you to heaven?
+Or do you think that your sincerity and good works in cooperation with God's grace will get you to Heaven?
 Are you the kind of a person who believes in God yet walks into sin, knowingly, painfully.
 Maybe you listen to the world and think that homosexuality is an acceptable alternative life style.
-Or maybe you think that true Christians need to remain open minded and not condemn anyone.
-Is premarital sex is okay if you love each other and/or plan to get married?
-Do you think that adultery is just an "affair" or is it a terrible sin against God?
-Whatever your opinions are is what reveals what you are inside: biblical, worldly, or a little bit of both.
+Or maybe you think that true Christians need to remain open-minded and not condemn anyone.
+Is premarital sex okay if you love each other and/or plan to get married?
+Do you think that adultery is just an "affair," or is it a terrible sin against God?
+Whatever your opinions are is what reveals what you are inside: Biblical, worldly, or a little bit of both.
 Ultimately, though, you must examine yourself to see if you are in the faith.
 Basically, if you agree with the Bible, you're fine.
 If you do not, then you are wrong.

 - Do you believe the essentials of the Christian faith: Trinity, Jesus is God in flesh, salvation by grace through faith, Jesus rose from the dead physically?

 - Do you confess that you are a sinner before a holy God?
 (Rom.
 3:23)

 - Do you confess that you cannot please God through your own efforts?
 (Isa.
 64:6)

 - Do you acknowledge that Jesus is the only way to salvation?
 (John 14:6, Acts 4:7-12)